South Dakota vacation rental tax guide

 Who’s required to collect and file taxes on short-term rentals in South Dakota?

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to South Dakota tax authorities.
-Short-term rentals that operate for 10 or fewer days in a calendar year are not subject to sales tax.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling for more than 10 days per year, you’re likely responsible for collecting, filing, and remitting lodging taxes to South Dakota tax authorities.

 Location is key to compliance